Community Behavioral Health Care Professional Loan Repayment Program

 - CADC-certified substance use professional

-- have worked for at least 12 consecutive months immediately prior to applying for this program as a behavioral health professional in a community mental health center in an underserved or rural health professional shortage area (HPSA) mental health discipline
+- have worked for at least 12 consecutive months* immediately prior to applying for this program as a behavioral health professional in an approved community mental health center in an underserved or rural health professional shortage area (HPSA) mental health discipline

-- for each year the assistance is received, fulfill a separate 12 month period as a behavioral health professional in a community mental health center in an underserved or rural HPSA mental health discipline and
+- for each year the assistance is received, fulfill a separate 12 month period* as a behavioral health professional in an approved community mental health center in an underserved or rural HPSA mental health discipline and

 - not be in default on any federal guaranteed educational loan nor owe a refund on a grant or scholarship program administered by ISAC.